junsumun/TicTacToe/README.md

   on how to make TicTacToe game algorithm, this project will still be very helpful.
   **checkWinner() function** is the algorithm and you can find it from **Mode2 Class**.

-## Developer's Words
-Hopefully, this small project inspires other people, and if you have any questions about the code or if you find any bugs in the program.
-Feel free to contact me via my email jn218201@dal.ca.

-Have a great day!